How To Buy a House: A Guide for Homebuying in 2023

 Buying a house is one of the biggest financial decisions most people ever make.

-So it’s no surprise that there are a LOT of misconceptions around it.
-A few common ones:
+So, it’s no surprise that there are a LOT of misconceptions around this major life milestone.
+A few common myths include:

 - Renting is throwing money away because you don’t own a house!

 - Houses are a good investment because they build equity.

 - You need to buy a house (and get married and have kids) after you graduate college.

 In reality, renting might be better than owning.
 It really depends on where you live (check out this great calculator from NYT to see what that means for you).